sveetch/crispy-forms-foundation/docs/usage.rst

 Automatic form layout
 *********************

 There is some forms you can use to quickly and automatically create a Foundation layout for your forms.
-This is mostly for fast integration or prototyping because it probably never fit to your design.
+This is mostly for fast integration or prototyping because it will probably never fit to your design.

 .. automodule:: crispy_forms_foundation.forms
     :members: